The submission period has now ended.

-The Cornell Institute of Archaeology and Material Studies (CIAMS) (http://ciams.cornell.edu/about-ciams/) invites applications for the Hirsch Postdoctoral Associate in Archaeology starting in Fall 2014.
+The Cornell Institute of Archaeology and Material Studies (CIAMS) invites applications for a two-year Hirsch Postdoctoral Associate in Archaeology position, starting in Fall 2017.
 We invite applications from scholars who have completed the Ph.D. within the last three years with a specialization in archaeology (broadly defined).
-The position is for one year, with the possibility of renewal for a second year.
-We especially seek applicants who offer areas of research and teaching complementary to, and not replicating, those of the existing faculty of CIAMS (see http://ciams.cornell.edu/People/), and who would expand current teaching and research topics at Cornell: in particular, applicants who work in Asia, South America, or Africa, and/or with new methods or datasets, would be especially welcome.
+We especially seek applicants who offer areas of research and teaching complementing, and not replicating, those of the existing CIAMS faculty (see ciams.cornell.edu/People), and who would expand current teaching and research topics at Cornell.
+In particular, applicants who work in Asia, Africa, and/or with new methods or datasets, would be especially welcome.
 We seek scholars whose work addresses broader issues beyond their own area.
-The Hirsch Postdoctoral Associate will teach two undergraduate courses (with potentially an optional graduate section) each year, and will deliver at least one public lecture each year (one of which may form part of the CIAMS, Finger Lakes AIA, or NYSAA lecture series).
+The Hirsch Postdoctoral Associate will teach two courses per year, and will deliver at least one public lecture each year (one of which may form part of the CIAMS, Finger Lakes AIA, or NYSAA lecture series).
+Additionally, the position-holder will be responsible for organizing and moderating the CIAMS brown-bag workshop series during the first year, and for organizing and hosting a thematic speaker series during one semester of the second year.
 The balance of the Hirsch Postdoctoral Associate’s time is to be devoted to her/his own research.
 A faculty mentor will be appointed to assist the Hirsch Postdoctoral Associate with their professional development.
 The Hirsch Postdoctoral Associate is required to be in residence at Cornell during the semesters of her/his tenure, but is free to conduct fieldwork in the summer or during the winter break if desired.
-The salary for this position will be $42,000 per year, with benefits, and with up to $2,000 per year available in research funds.
-Review of applications will begin on March 3, 2014, and continue until the position is filled.
-In order to receive full consideration, applications and references must be received before March 3, 2014.
-A decision is expected by April 11, 2014.
+The salary for this position will be $48,000 per year, with benefits, and with up to $3,000 per year available in research funds.
+All materials are due on the strict deadline of November 1, 2016.
+Review of applications will begin promptly.

 Cornell University is an affirmative action equal opportunity employer and educator.